ANNA Logo

 Example of a CRN shown on Companies House website

-The Companies House website is a great resource that’s free, easy to use and packed with useful information.
+The Companies House website is a great free resource that is easy to use and contains useful information.

 1. Visit the Companies House Website: Go to the Companies House web page on the UK Government portal, which is a regularly updated database of all registered companies in the UK.